emistasis/emistasis/README.md

 # Welcome to My GitHub Profile!

-Hello! 👋 I'm Emmarie, a Ph.D. candidate and data wrangler at Texas A&M. Here you'll find a collection of my code, contributions, and collaborations.
+Hello! 👋 I'm Emmarie, a Ph.D. candidate and data wrangler at Texas A&M. Here, you'll find a collection of my code, contributions, and collaborations.

 ## About Me

-- 👩‍🔬 My research is centered on sex chromosomes and their role in the speciation of mammals.
+- 👩‍🔬 My research is largely centered on mammalian sex chromosomes and their role in speciation processes.
-- 🌱 I started out as a bench geneticist.
-I'm super good at PCRs... but I'm still very new to bioinformatics and growing as a programmer.
+- 🌱 I started out as a wet-lab geneticist, but I've learned to love bioinformatics!
+Right now, I'd say I do 95% bioinformatics, and 5% wet-lab when the servers are down. ;)
 - 💬 Ask me about mammalian evolution and systematics, comparative genomics, or phylogenomics!
 - 📫 How to reach me: emmarie . alexander @ tamu . edu
 - 😄 Pronouns: she / her